This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

-The delete() method of WeakMap instances removes the specified element from this WeakMap.
+The delete() method of WeakMap instances removes the entry specified by the key from this WeakMap.

 weakMapInstance.delete(key)